charliecalvert/CloudNotes/Assignments/React/ReactEsLint.md

 ## Turn it in

 Just point me a current project which fulfills the requirements.
-For instance the **ElfEXpressSimple** assignment linked near the top of this document.
+For instance the **ElfExpressSimple** assignment linked near the top of this document.
 Almost any assignment will do, so long as it has ESLint and Prettier coming back clean.
 When I open it, I'll expect to see a **.eslintrc.json** and **prettier** files and have most of the files error free in terms of eslint errors and **prettier** formatting.

 ## Prettier